Jswears/lab-movies-celebrities-ejs/README.md

      - Don't forget you have `cast` as the array of celebrity `id`s, and we need to `populate()` in order to get the full data about the celebrities 🎯
    - If everything is fine (_.then()_), render the `movies/movie-details` view and pass the variable with the movie's details into the view
    - If there's an error, catch it.
-4. In the `views/movies/movie-details.ejs` view file:
+4. In the `views/movies/movie-details.ejs` viewcle file:
    - Add an `<h2>` for the page's heading.
    - Display tags with the movie's `title`, `genre` and `plot`.
    - Use a `forEach` loop to display the cast's `name`, `occupation` and `catchPhrase`